bookofjoa/bookofjoa/Bookofjoa/chapters/navigation/chapter-71-preparing-for-death.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 34</span></h3>
-<p>The ultimate life lives according to your deepest values daily, ensuring your actions align with how you want to be remembered.</p>
+<p>Joa lives according to your deepest values daily, ensuring your actions align with how you want to be remembered.</p>
 </div>

 <div class="verse">